 The use of tartaric acid spans the food industry, from wine and juice to baking.
 Both the natural and synthetic sources of tartaric acid are used commercially.
 Biobased content testing can differentiate between the two types and verify which material is naturally sourced.

 Miami-based Beta Analytic provides fast, high-quality biobased content testing for the fragrance and flavor industry.
-Biobased content results are reported between 2-5 business days.
-The ISO 17025-accredited lab reports results according to ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon.
-For inquiries, email firstname.lastname@example.org.
+Biobased content results are reported between 7 business days or less.
+A priority service is available for results required in 4 business days or less.
+The ISO 17025-accredited lab reports results according to international standards ISO 16620-2 (biobased carbon content as a fraction of total carbon or total organic carbon) or ASTM D6866.
+For inquiries, email or call the lab.